FusionAuth/fusionauth-site/site/_posts/2018-09-11-fusionauth-website-how-we-do-it.md

 ## Bootstrap Studio

-{% include _image.html src="/assets/img/blogs/bootstrap-studio.png" alt="Bootstrap Studio screenshot" class="img-thumbnail float-left mr-md-4" figure=true %}
+{% include _image.liquid src="/assets/img/blogs/bootstrap-studio.png" alt="Bootstrap Studio screenshot" class="img-thumbnail float-left mr-md-4" figure=true %}

 I'm personally a big fan of frameworks and while Bootstrap 4 has a couple of things that I'm not a huge fan of, namely their use of padding instead of margin in grid layout, lack of control for fluid snap points, and some of their widgets like add-ons.
 However, overall Bootstrap is a solid framework.
 The biggest hurdle is finding an awesome designer that can code Bootstrap - can you say Unicorn?
 This isn't as much of a hurdle as it once was though.
 There are now a bunch of decent tools to help designers design and developers tweak.
 We landed on Bootstrap Studio.
 It works pretty well, but it still requires quite a bit of knowledge about CSS and HTML.
 Bryan Giese, our faithful CMO, was able to get the base design busted out and then Daniel and I "bootstrap-ified" it.